Alfresco/docs-alfresco/content-services/latest/install/containers/helm.md

 > **Note:** Changes are applied only to one content-repository node, the one from which the Admin Console is launched.

 * You can change the log levels by modifying `log4j.properties` in the content-repository image and doing a rolling update to the deployment.
 In this case the settings will be applied system-wide.
 See the [customization guidelines]({% link content-services/latest/install/containers/customize.md %}) for more.
-* The Alfresco Content Services deployment doesn't include any log aggregation tools.
+* The Content Services deployment doesn't include any log aggregation tools.
 The logs generated by pods will be lost once the pods are terminated.

 ### JMX dump